zzFluke/linux_files/README_arch_razer_15_2018.md

    Finally, add chormium to panel launcher (You can drag and drop from menu).

+### Print-Screen using Flameshot

+1. Open Start Menu->System Settings->Keyboard, go to "Shortcuts" tab.

+2. Click on "Add custom shortcut", type "Flameshot" as name, "flameshot gui" as the command, then confirm.
+Finally, associate PrtSc key with this shortcut.

 ### Pycharm/CLion

 1. In Editor/General, set "Strip trailing spaces on Save" to "All", and